 Dynamic icons present unique challenges, especially when it comes to loading them efficiently.
 To address this, we leverage Iconify's API, which allows us to serve any icon on demand via network requests.
 However, relying solely on this API can introduce delays, especially if the servers are geographically distant from your users.

-.
+To mitigate this, we introduced the concept of Icon Bundles.
+We can bundle frequently used icons directly into the Client Bundle.
 This ensures that these icons render instantly without additional network requests.
 However, bundling all possible icons isn't feasible due to the potential increase in bundle size.

-.
+Given that Nuxt is a full-stack framework, we can strike a balance by introducing a Server Bundle.
 On the server side, bundle size is less of an issue, allowing us to include a more extensive set of icons.
 During SSR, these icons can be fetched quickly and sent to the client as needed.
 This setup ensures high performance for commonly used icons while still providing the flexibility to serve any icon from Iconify as a fallback.

 By combining client-side bundling for static icons and server-side bundling for dynamic icons, we achieve an optimal balance between performance and flexibility.